vNPro3s/ai_chatbots_jossis/pro_files/ai_chatbots_llms.md

 [239, 188, 181, 239, 189, 142, 239, 189, 137, 239, 189, 131, 239, 189, 143, 239, 189, 132, 239, 189, 133, 33, 32, 240, 159, 133, 164, 240, 159, 133, 157, 240, 159, 133, 152, 240, 159, 133, 146, 240, 159, 133, 158, 240, 159, 133, 147, 240, 159, 133, 148, 226, 128, 189, 32, 240, 159, 135, 186, 226, 128, 140, 240, 159, 135, 179, 226, 128, 140, 240, 159, 135, 174, 226, 128, 140, 240, 159, 135, 168, 226, 128, 140, 240, 159, 135, 180, 226, 128, 140, 240, 159, 135, 169, 226, 128, 140, 240, 159, 135, 170, 33]
 ```

 We see that the length of encoded code points is larger than the number of code points.
 The reason is simple &rarr; simple characters e.g., `a` are encoded with one byte, while "complex characters", like `🅤` are encoded with up to 4 bytes.
 That is the reason why we need to employ some compression &rarr; `Byte pair encoding algorithm`.
 In that process, many individual tokens are merged (analyze the output of Tiktokenizer for our examples, and that becomes obvious).
-We will change the tokenizer to GPT-4o
+We will change the tokenizer to GPT-4o (Figure

 [^1]: Adrian Thompson: ChatGPT for Conversational AI and ChatBots, Packt Publishing, 2024.